Danmarks Nationalbank’s gold

 Gold is part of the foreign exchange reserve

 One of Danmarks Nationalbank’s key tasks is to keep the Danish krone completely stable against the euro – known as the fixed exchange rate policy.
 One way of keeping the krone stable is by buying kroner and selling foreign exchange, or vice versa.
-Therefore, Danmarks Nationalbank has a foreign exchange reserve, and gold constitutes a small part of this reserve.
+Therefore, Danmarks Nationalbank has a foreign exchange reserve, and gold constitutes a smaller part of this reserve.

 The value of the krone in the foreign exchange markets may change in minutes or hours; therefore, the foreign exchange reserve consists primarily of cash deposits in foreign banks and securities that may be sold quickly to fund intervention purchases of Danish kroner.
 So, the reasons why physical gold bars are included in the foreign exchange reserve – although they would take longer to sell if needed – are historical and legislative rather than practical.